wbuchwalter/ng2-redux/README.md

     private devTools: DevToolsExtension) {

     let enhancers = [];
-    // ... add Whatever other enhancers you want.
+    // ... add whatever other enhancers you want.

     // You probably only want to expose this tool in devMode. if (__DEVMODE__ && devTools.isEnabled()) {